McDaived/CS2-Patch-Access/README.md

 2. [Dathost](https://dathost.net/cs2-public-servers)
 3. [Dixrix](https://dixrix.net/cs2)

      and more you can search it on google.

+    when you get ip server you want play with it , open console in game and type ``connect`` then put ip , press enter